anstjvkdlf/anstjvkdlf.github.io/_posts/2023-02-04-pdsch_pdcch.md

 Turquoise area is PDSCH area.
-This area was allocated by DCI.
+This area was scheduled by DCI.

 It starts right after where PDCCH ends.

-#
+---
 ### 1.2.2.
 Concept
 PDSCH exists to send user data.